snap-diff/snap_diff-capybara/README.md

 Then this gem is for you!
 Use this gem to detect changes in your pages by taking screen shots and comparing them to the previous revision.

+## Features

+- **Screenshot Capturing**: Easily capture screenshots at any point in your tests to track the visual state of your application.
+- **Visual Change Detection**: Automatically detect changes in screenshots taken across test runs to identify unintended visual modifications.
+- **RSpec & Minitest Integration**: Utilize additional assertions and allow to run comparison after test body completed.

 ## Installation

 Add these lines to your application's Gemfile: